-Using OWHS 2020 report p.
-15 "Species and Habitats", Squamish Atlas, and Google Earth, locate and find Skwxwú7mesh Snichim / Squamish language names for the landmarks in Átl'ka7tsem / Txwnéwu7ts / Howe Sound listed in the Student Workbook.
+Using OWHS 2020 p.
+15 "Species and Habitats", Squamish Atlas, the A/T/H Interactive map, and Google Earth, locate and find Skwxwú7mesh Snichim / Squamish language names for landmarks in Átl'ka7tsem / Txwnéwu7ts / Howe Sound that are listed in student workbook.

-- 1. Using Google Earth project, or the paper map in the Student Workbook, label locations with English and Skwxwú7mesh Snichim / Squamish language names. - 2.
-Outline the Átl'ka7tsem / Txwnéwu7ts / Howe Sound watershed (as much as is shown on map). - 3.
-Through its source or meaning, identify any connection that a place name has to its Skwxwú7mesh Snichim name.
+Using Google Earth project, or the paper map in the Student Workbook, label locations with English and Skwxwú7mesh Snichim / Squamish language names.Outline the Átl'ka7tsem / Txwnéwu7ts / Howe Sound watershed (as much as is shown on map).

+Through its source or meaning did any connection come up as to how this place got its Skwxwú7mesh Snichim name?